atropos-null/LS/py109/py109_studyguide.md

 * `count(item)`: Returns the number of occurrences of the specified item.

 **Ordering Elements**
 *   `reverse()`: Reverses the elements in-place, mutating the object, returning `None`.
-Use when you want to modify the modify the list.
+Use when you want to modify the list.
+Only works on lists!!!
 *   `sort([key=None, reverse=False])`: Sorts the list in-place, optionally using a key function and/or in reverse order.

 ```python